santolucito/CPSC112-game/README.md

 #Cool lessons/Hints

 Here are some fun extra things.
 They aren't needed to complete the assignment though.

+###Test Driven Development
+Was it fun to finish your code and see all those tests pass?
+Well, was it gratifying at least.
+This is a method of software development called "Test Driven Development."
+Basically we write some tests to define how we expect the program to work, then keep coding until the code does what it is supposed to do.
+This can be helpful for setting clear goals for a project and making sure as you add functionality, it doesn't break what you once had working.
+You might even consider using this technique for your group project!

 ###Hidden Bug
 There is a bit of a bug in the interface ("It's not a bug, it's a feature").
 When you swap two squares, you can actually move one of those squares anywhere on the board you want.
 Click a square to swap it.
 As the swap animation happens, quickly drag your mouse somewhere else on the board.
 The original square you were trying to swap will end up wherever your mouse is at the end of the swap animation.
 It can make the game a bit more interesting.
 Also be carfeul of this as you test your own code!